calculuswhiz/SHARC-assembly-Sublime-Syntax/README.md

 SHARC assembly Sublime Syntax
 =============================

 A syntax definition for the SHARC assembly language.
 I think it works reasonably well.
+As far as I know, no other ones exist.

 Installation (Windows):
 - Get sublime_text (get the 32 bit if you want to crack it).